Prince-05/Google_image_downloader/README.md

 - Google Images might block requests if too many images are downloaded in a short period.
 - Some images may fail to download due to broken URLs or unsupported formats.

-## Future Enhancements
-- Add error handling for Google CAPTCHA.
-- Support for downloading images in multiple formats (e.g., PNG, JPG).
-- Option to choose a custom download directory.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
 - [Streamlit](https://streamlit.io/) for providing an easy-to-use framework for building web applications.
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) for web scraping capabilities.